Ragtime

 From the moment the first chords of this musical echo through the theater, we are drawn into a world brimming with hope, conflict, and change.
 This story, set at the dawn of the 20th century, feels like a mirror reflecting the struggles and triumphs of our own time.
 It is a story about dreams — how they unite us, how they divide us, and how they shape the world we create together.

 The music is the soul of this show.
-Stephen Flaherty’s score and Lyn Ahrens’ lyrics are nothing short of genius, creating a soundscape that captures the heartbeat of America at a crossroads.
+Stephen Flaherty’s score and Lynn Ahrens’ lyrics are nothing short of genius, creating a soundscape that captures the heartbeat of America at a crossroads.
 The syncopated rhythms of ragtime symbolize the push for progress, the spirituals carry weight and resilience, and the sweeping melodies give voice to the unshakable dreams.

 We made deliberate choices to ensure the music feels as alive as the characters themselves.
 For example “The Wheels of a Dream,” where Coalhouse and Sarah imagine a future for their child that feels impossibly bright.
 It’s not just a song — it’s a prayer, a promise, a challenge.
 And when Coalhouse later sings “Make Them Hear You,” the music transforms into a call to action, a declaration of the power of one voice to ignite change.